cortiz/deployer-extras/Readme.md

 * Added to the wanted target in the postprocessor list.

 #### Properties
-* deleteOriginal
+* deleteOriginal: Deletes the original .coffee script from the deployed target
-Deletes the original .coffee script from the deployed target
+* siteName: Name of the site.